-There's no South Riding, because ‘North Riding’ etc is essentially a contraction of ‘North Thirding’.
-The Vikings thought in threes, much as I do when entering a Wetherspoon.See where I’m cycling right now on my Facebook page.
-In the current lockdown of spring 2020, the answer is obviously ‘not very far from my house’.
+* There’s no South Riding, because ‘North Riding’ etc is essentially a contraction of ‘North Thirding’.
+The Vikings thought in threes, much as I do when entering a Wetherspoon.To see where I’m cycling right now, try my Facebook page.

 River Rides 2018–2020

 The mighty River Don.
 Not the one running 1100 miles across Russia into the Sea of Azov.
-The one in Yorkshire that goes past Meadowhall.The current series of rides follows Yorkshire’s eight main rivers from source to mouth.
-The Swale, Ure, Nidd, Wharfe, Aire, Calder, Don and Derwent all flow ultimately into the Ouse not far from York, and their dales and valleys span the county – see the map top right.
+The one in Yorkshire that goes past Meadowhall.The most recent series of rides followed Yorkshire’s eight main rivers from source to mouth.
+The Swale, Ure, Nidd, Wharfe, Aire, Calder, Don and Derwent all flow ultimately into, or become, the Ouse not far from York.
+Their dales and valleys cover the county – see the map top right.

 Nidd: Scar House to Nun Monkton Folding bike 2, 4 Mar 2020